46

 • [ ] Created high- and low-priority PriorityClasses

-• [ ] Assigned priorityClassName to a pod and read .spec.priority
+• [ ] Assigned priorityClassName to the Prometheus pod and read .spec.priority

-• [ ] Filled a node and watched a high-priority pod preempt a victim
+• [ ] Filled a node and watched Prometheus preempt a batch victim

 • [ ] Set preemptionPolicy: Never and confirmed it never evicts